 Yellow perch were illegally introduced into Beaver Creek Reservoir in 1987.
-Since their introduction, yellow perch have thrived within the reservoir (Table 11).
+Since their introduction, yellow perch have thrived within the reservoir (Table 13).
 As a result Beaver Creek Reservoir is a popular ice fishing destination and has historically been a source of yellow perch for kids fishing ponds, such as Home Run Pond, in Glasgow.

-Beaver Creek Reservoir's yellow perch population peaked in the late 1990s and while the relative abundance is good, it is currently at half the late 1990 levels due to drought and reduced spawning success (Table 10 & 11).
+Beaver Creek Reservoir's yellow perch population peaked in the late 1990s and while the relative abundance is good, it is currently at half the late 1990 levels due to drought and reduced spawning success (Table 12 & 13).
 While yellow perch populations remain low compared to 1990 levels they are steadily increasing and remain at favorable levels.
-The population still consists of numerous quality and preferred size fish (TL > 8 in.; Table 8).
-Yellow perch experienced higher spawning success in 2004, 2006, 2009, and 2010 as a result of increased water levels and flooded vegetation, (Table 10).
+The population still consists of numerous quality and preferred size fish (TL > 8 in.; Table 13).
+Spawning conditions have been excellent the last five years and yellow perch densities will continue to remain at good levels.